Minkov/pb-interactive-python/EN/01-Expressions-and-Statements/04-Reading-User-Input.md

 [slide]
 # Importing Libraries (import)
-Sometimes we need to import external libraries
+Sometimes we need to import external libraries.

+We can do that in the following way:
 ```python
 import name of the library
 ```